 M.A.T. from Rockford College in Teaching

-Faye Bahmanyar is new to the faculty but she is hardly new to Keith Country Day School.
-Faye’s son Navid graduated from Keith in 2011 as a National Merit Scholar and her son Alex attends Keith’s Middle School.
+Faye’s son, Navid, graduated from Keith in 2011 as a National Merit Scholar and her son, Alex, attends Keith’s Middle School.
 Faye will again be co-teaching Grade 1 with Rhonda Hanley.
 In addition to bringing high expectations for academic and social learning, she hopes to create an engaged classroom for both students and parents.
 A graduate from George Mason University with a bachelor’s in Laboratory Science and a master’s in Information Management, Faye earned a second master’s degree in teaching from Rockford College.
 Prior to joining the Keith faculty, her classroom experience included teaching kindergarten through second grade students.
 She integrates her extensive business experiences into math and science instruction.
 Faye has worked as a senior systems analyst for commercial billing systems at MCI Telecommunications Corporation in Arlington, Virginia and the American Red Cross in Washington, D.C.
 She has also been a systems consultant for different projects at Kelly Air Force Base in San Antonio, Texas.

 Phone: 815-399-8850 x190